PartialVolume/shredos.x86_64/README.md

 | v2021.08.2_21_i586_0.32.023 | v0.32.023 | [.img 32bit](https://github.com/PartialVolume/shredos.x86_64/releases/download/v2021.08.2_21_x86-64_0.32.023/shredos-2021.08.2_21_i586_0.32.023_20220126.img) | [.iso 32 bit](https://github.com/PartialVolume/shredos.x86_64/releases/download/v2021.08.2_21_x86-64_0.32.023/shredos-2021.08.2_21_i586_0.32.023_20220126.iso) |

 Note: The .img files for burning to USB flash drives support both bios/UEFI booting.
 The .iso image currently supports legacy bios booting only and not UEFI, however, a bios/UEFI version of the .iso is in development and will be released shortly.
+You can also consider [VENTOY (Open Source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files)](https://github.com/ventoy/Ventoy) as a workaround to avoid bios/UEFI issues.

 #### Demo video showing ShredOS having booted straight into Nwipe where you can then select one or more drives to be erased.